 - They have wronged me in the past

 - If I reach out they might not respond

 I realize that there are toxic, dangerous relationships that must result in drastic action or separation for safety reasons.
 Those are not the relationships I’m talking about here.

 Family relationships can be challenging, no doubt.
-But as a confident woman I know who I am, what I’m about, what’s going on in my head, and I have control over what I choose to say.
+But, as another sign of a confident woman, I know who I am, what I’m about, what’s going on in my head, and I have control over what I choose to say.
 If there is a situation in my family that is tense, difficult, frustrating, etc. I am in control of how I handle myself.

 I may not agree, may choose to not be a part of something, but it never means that I don’t care.
 I will always care about my family and close friendships.

 MY CHALLENGE: Does this section resonate with you?
 Be honest with yourself, and realize that even though you may say “I don’t care” on the outside, there may be frustrations, emotions, anger and resentment on the inside that is eating you up and potentially creating health issues.